 Since transaction routing network selection is transparent to the customer, merchants should work with their merchant services or technology provider to set their AID selection while their POS application is being configured.
 If you are unsure of which AID to select, you should contact their merchant services provider or acquirer for advice.

 Another important thing for merchants to consider is support for PIN debit.
-While both the card brand “global” AID and the U.S. Common Debit AID can support PINs, the card may be configured with different preferred cardholder verification methods (CVMs).
+While both the card brand “Global” AID and the U.S. Common Debit AID can support PINs, the card may be configured with different preferred Cardholder Verification Methods (CVMs).
 Merchants that qualify for and participate in a No-CVM (small ticket) program with the card brands, should configure their POS application to not print a signature line or prompt for a PIN on transactions that are below the card brand’s supported limit.
-When the U.S. Common Debit AID is selected, if PIN is bypassed or not supported, merchants should configure their system to print a signature line on the receipt, or prompt for it on signature capture devices if the authorized amount exceeds the maximum allowed No CVM amount.
+When the U.S. Common Debit AID is selected, if the PIN is bypassed or not supported, merchants should configure their system to print a signature line on the receipt, or prompt for it on signature capture devices if the authorized amount exceeds the maximum allowed No CVM amount.

 Some payment solutions allow for merchants or acquirers to set their AID preference on each card brand.
 This allows the maximum flexibility of routing choices.
 Choosing how merchants want to handle debit transactions in their business is up to them but it is important to know all the options available.